GatoPharaoh/homebridge-file-contactsensor/README.md

 ## Installation

 1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: `sudo npm install -g https://github.com/GatoPharaoh/homebridge-file-contactsensor`
+2. Install this plugin using: `npm install -g https://github.com/GatoPharaoh/homebridge-file-contactsensor`
 3. Update your configuration file.
 See `config.json` in this repository for a sample.

 ## Configuration